lncm/pi-factory/docs/README.md

 When building the image yourself you can create a ```wpa_supplicant.automatic.conf``` file with all your wifi passwords.

+You may disable swap generation by touching a file in the FAT partition called "noswap".
+This needs to be done the first time.

 Documentation
 -------------
 [Read the Docs](https://pi-factory.readthedocs.io/en/latest/?badge=latest)